aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Evaluate the checkout process for an e-commerce store-C-06-M-04-README.md

 ## **Project Scenario:**

 Tee’s Shirts, an online T-shirt store, identified a high cart abandonment rate during checkout.
-Customers were leaving the process at key stages—sign-in, entering personal information, selecting shipping options, and entering payment details.
+Customers were leaving the process at key stages-sign-in, entering personal information, selecting shipping options, and entering payment details.
 As an e-commerce analyst, my role was to investigate why customers were abandoning their carts and provide actionable recommendations to enhance the checkout experience, reduce friction, and increase conversions.

 ---